github/personal-website/README.md

 Don't worry about the GitHub API errors.
 They are caused because it's run in a dev enviornment and not on GitHub Pages.

+You can set a GitHub API Token by setting the JEKYLL_GITHUB_TOKEN to your personal access token.

 6. Now browse to [http://localhost:4000](http://localhost:4000)

 ### Publish